Next of Kin (1989 film): Plot

 Truman Gates, a former US Army Airborne Ranger raised in Appalachia, migrates to Chicago to become a police officer.
-Married to Jessie, who is pregnant, he has made the transition from hillbilly to respectable lawman.
+Married to Jessie, who is pregnant, he has made the transition from hillbilly to lawman.

 When the coal mine closes, Truman persuades his younger brother Gerald to get work in Chicago.
-Unfortunately, soon after landing a job as a truck driver, his vehicle is hijacked by mobsters and Gerald is killed by Joey Rosellini, the nephew of mob boss Papa John Isabella.
+Unfortunately, soon after Gerald lands a job as a truck driver, his vehicle is hijacked by mobsters and Gerald is killed by Joey Rosellini, the nephew of mob boss Papa John Isabella.

 Truman returns to Kentucky for the funeral.
-His surviving brother, Briar Gates insists on a traditional mountain blood feud, but Truman begs them to let Gerald's murder be dealt with by the law.
-Briar finds Truman's reluctance to be disgraceful.
-So, determined to deal with the murderers himself, Briar searches for his kid brother's killer in Chicago.
+His surviving brother, Briar Gates, insists on a traditional mountain blood feud, but Truman begs them to let Gerald's murder be dealt with by the law.
+Determined to deal with the murderers himself, Briar searches for his brother's killer in Chicago.

 Meanwhile, Truman tries to solve the crime before Briar can take revenge.
-Approaching John Isabella, he explains the mountain code.
-He suggests Gerald's murderer surrenders peacefully to save them both a lot of trouble.
-John, however, refuses on general principle, and Truman is left to continue his investigation.
+Approaching John Isabella, he suggests that Gerald's murderer surrender peacefully to save them both a lot of trouble.
+John refuses, and Truman is left to continue his investigation.

 After arriving in town, Briar gets a room at a flop house.
-He gives the front desk clerk his cousin's number back home, asking him to call it if he doesn't return by morning.
+He gives the front desk clerk his cousin's number back home, asking him to call it if Briar doesn't return by morning.

-Briar immediately goes looking for information on the man who killed Gerald, shooting up a local mob hangout in the process.
-Truman arrives a little later, Joey, embarrassed by the attack, says he is not pressing charges against Briar, intending to "handle things" himself.
-When Papa John says things are getting out of hand, Joey dismisses the threat, saying that the Gates family, "plow rocks for a living."
-John responds, "That's what they said about 'our' people back in Sicily."
+Briar goes looking for information on Gerald's killer, shooting up a local mob hangout in the process.
+Truman arrives a little later.
+Joey, embarrassed by the attack, says he will not press charges against Briar, intending to "handle things" himself.